-Author has written 138 stories for Alias Smith & Jones, Star Wars, Beauty and the Beast, Sentinel, Blakes 7, She Spies, Scarecrow and Mrs. King, Gargoyles, Magnificent Seven, Commander in Chief, Andromeda, MacGyver, Kung Fu: The Legend Continues, Stargate: SG-1, Supernatural, Ghost Busters (Real/Extreme), Remington Steele, Maverick, Airwolf, Wizards and Warriors, Incredible Hulk, Touched by an Angel, Quantum Leap, War of the Worlds, A-Team, Flash, SeaQuest, Misc.
+Author has written 179 stories for Star Wars, Beauty and the Beast, Alias Smith & Jones, Sentinel, Blakes 7, She Spies, Scarecrow and Mrs. King, Gargoyles, Magnificent Seven, Commander in Chief, Andromeda, MacGyver, Kung Fu: The Legend Continues, Stargate: SG-1, Supernatural, Ghost Busters (Real/Extreme), Remington Steele, Maverick, Airwolf, Wizards and Warriors, Incredible Hulk, Touched by an Angel, Quantum Leap, War of the Worlds, A-Team, Flash, SeaQuest, Misc.
 Movies, Hitchhiker's Guide to the Galaxy, Criminal Minds, Megamind, Search for Santa Paws, Hogan's Heroes, Cape, Chronicles of Narnia, Master, StarTrek: The Next Generation, Phineas and Ferb, Tangled, Valdemar universe, Harry Potter, Nanny and the Professor, Castle, Avengers, Thor, Leverage, Doctor Who, Person of Interest, Misc.
-Tv Shows, James Bond, Wizard, Firefly, Marvel, Krull, Black Hole, Barney Miller, F Troop, Blazing Saddles, Chuck, Powers of Matthew Star, Ghost Rider, Bronco, Apple Dumpling Gang, Percy Jackson and the Olympians, Threshold, New Amsterdam, and Smallville.
+Tv Shows, James Bond, Wizard, Firefly, Marvel, Macbeth, Men In Black, Gilligan's Island, Maleficent, Disney, Man From UNCLE, Misc.
+Cartoons, Threshold, Buffy: The Vampire Slayer, Starman, White Collar, Black Panther, Biker Mice From Mars, Ghosts, Krull, Black Hole, Barney Miller, Blazing Saddles, Chuck, Powers of Matthew Star, Ghost Rider, Bronco, Apple Dumpling Gang, Percy Jackson and the Olympians, New Amsterdam, Smallville, Sherlock, Captain America, I Dream of Jeannie, Buckaroo Banzai, Quest, Cartoon X-overs, and Aquaman.

 Background I've been writing fanfic for nearly thirty years, and I am now putting some of my stories on-line (if the 'zine is out of print).
 I've done stories, filksongs, and/or (very bad) poetry for Star Wars, The Master, Blake's Seven, Magnificent Seven, Airwolf, A-Team, Alias Smith and Jones, She Spies, The Sentinel, Firefly, Barney Miller, Star Trek, F Troop, Maverick, Wizards and Warriors, The Wizard, Stargate SG-1, Highlander, Kung Fu: The Legend Continues, Blazing Saddles, Apple Dumpling Gang, Commander in Chief, Ghostbusters, Quantum Leap, Powers of Matthew Star, Incredible Hulk, Nanny & the Professor, Threshold, The Avengers etc., etc., etc. Suffice it to say my tastes are fairly eclectic, although I prefer science fiction, fantasy, action-adventure, and westerns.
 I have a marked preference for crossovers.
 Being a cheapskate, a crossover always makes it feel like I'm getting more for my money.